mpnally/Terrifically-Simple-JSON/README.md

 VS-JSON defines an especially simple and regular way of using JSON to represent data in Web APIs.
 The syntax of VS-JSON is exaclty the same as the syntax of JSON—no more and no less.
 VS-JSON stands for "Very Simple JSON".
-I'm not sure yet whether it makes sense to have a separate media type for VS-JSON—it might.
+I'm not sure yet whether it makes sense to have a separate media type for VS-JSON.

 Regular [JSON](http://www.json.org/) describes as object as an unordered set of name/value pairs.
 It does not otherwise say what an object is.
 This gives designers a lot of flexibility, which